USEPA/EPA_MOVES_Model/docs/MOVESDatabaseTables.md

 | importerName     | varchar(100)  | NO   | MUL |         |         |
 | briefDescription | varchar(100)  | YES  |     |         |         |
 | fullDescription  | varchar(4096) | YES  |     |         |         |

+ Additionally, this table is used to indicate that the "No I/M Program" box is checked on the I/M Programs tab of the County and Project Data Managers.
+When this box is checked, the auditlog table gets a row where the *importerName* column contains "I/M Programs Flag" and *briefDescription* is "No data needed".

 ### averageTankGasoline